Creating Sustainable Human Capital Investment: A Final Report of the 2012 APTA Workforce Development Task Force

 American Public Transportation Association, September 2012

 Gary Thomas, APTA Chair 2011-2012, established a special task force charged to address any recent developments or changes in the industry that would shift the focus of the association’s workforce development strategy as outlined in APTA’s 2010-2014 Strategic Plan.
-The special task force was led by then APTA Vice Chair, Flora Castillo, now, current APTA Chair.
+The special task force was led by then APTA Vice Chair, Flora Castillo.
 Members of the task force represented a diverse cross section of executives, senior leaders, key stakeholders and next generation leaders from both the public and private sectors of our industry.
 The final recommendations were presented to the APTA Board of Directors when they met in conjunction with the 2012 APTA Annual Meeting in Seattle, WA.

 American Public Transportation Association, May 2010.